hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 If we compare clustered index ( storing all row data within the index) and non clustured index (storing only references to the data within index) is known as covering index, covering index stores some of tables columns within the index.

+Indexes speed up the reeds but they create overhead.
+They require additional storage and overhead to writes.